snrnats/doc-centre/docfx_project/pro/api/help/flows/consumer_options_flex_flow.md

 [!include[_allocating](../../includes/_allocating.md)]

 You'll need to allocate all of the consignments packed from your order.
-Bear in mind that <strong><a href="https://docs.electioapp.com/#/api/AllocateUsingDefaultRules">Allocate Using Default Rules</a></strong> and <strong><a href="https://docs.electioapp.com/#/api/AllocateWithCarrierService">Allocate With Carrier Service</a></strong> enable you to allocate multiple consignments at once, but you can only allocate one consignment at a time via <strong><a href="https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup">Allocate Consignment With Service Group</a></strong>.
-If you allocate via <strong>Allocate Consignment With Service Group</strong> you'll need to make one API call per consignment on the order.
+Bear in mind that **[Allocate using Default Rules](https://docs.electioapp.com/#/api/AllocateUsingDefaultRules)** and **[Allocate with Carrier Service](https://docs.electioapp.com/#/api/AllocateWithCarrierService)** enable you to allocate multiple consignments at once, but you can only allocate one consignment at a time via **[Allocate Consignment with Service Group](https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup)**.
+If you allocate via **Allocate Consignment with Service Group** you'll need to make one API call per consignment on the order.

 ---